bazelbuild/bazel/site/docs/install.md

 $ ./compile.sh
 ```

 This will create a bazel binary in `bazel-bin/src/bazel`.
+This binary is
+self-contained, so it can be copied to a directory on the PATH (e.g.,
+`/usr/local/bin`) or used in-place.

-Check our [continuous integration](http://ci.bazel.io) for the current status of
+Check our [continuous integration](http://ci.bazel.io) (Bazel bootstrap and
-the build.
+maintenance &gt; Bazel) for the current status of the build.

 For more information on using Bazel, see [Getting
 started](getting-started.html).